darinkishore/xmlapply/README.md

 **xmlapply** is a command-line tool for applying file changes defined in an XML specification to a target project directory.

+Used to make work more efficient with o1.

 Changes can include creating, updating, or deleting files.